Oru Kal Oru Kannadi: Filming

 A photo shoot featuring Motwani and Udhayanidhi was conducted in February 2011, while principal photography began in mid-March at Chennai.
 Prior to this, the team conducted rehearsals with Udhayanidhi; Rajesh said, "[Udhayanidhi] acted like a pro.
 We shot all the scenes on a handycam and were impressed with his performance.
 He is now clear about his dialogues".
 The first scene was shot in Madhava Perumal temple, Mylapore.
 Motwani started filming her scenes on 21 March.
 Rajesh shot some scenes at Sathyam Cinemas in Chennai due to his affinity for the theatre, having previously filmed a scene there for Siva Manasula Sakthi.
 By mid-May 2011, the team had completed two schedules of filming, which took place mostly in real locations across Chennai, rather than sets.
 In June, the team travelled to Madurai for filming a major sequence.
-Rajesh revealed that though Motwani lost some weight for her role, she later gained additional weight, leading to the inclusion of self-deprecating dialogues about her weight increase.
+Rajesh revealed that though Motwani lost some weight for her role, she later gained additional weight before production could be completed, leading to the inclusion of self-deprecating dialogues about her increased weight.

 The team returned to Chennai for filming the climax sequence, held at a resort in East Coast Road.
 During this schedule, shooting was interrupted due to Chennai-based technician union members' objection to using a Mumbai-based makeup artist for Jeremiah.
 Udhayanidhi then intervened and asked the makeup artist to leave the set, resulting in the shooting being delayed.
 The final schedule was held at Mumbai in mid-July 2011; though this coincided with the Mumbai bombings, Rajesh tweeted that they shot at a suburb which was 70 km away from the city.
 By August, the team shot few patchwork sequences and spoken portions at the Tharamani–OMR stretch.
 Since they were denied permission to shoot on road because it would obstruct traffic, they shot at Rajiv Gandhi Salai.
 By October, filming was mostly complete, except for a few sequences set to be canned in overseas locations.
 That December, the makers travelled to Jordan to shoot a song sequence.
 Another song sequence was shot in Dubai.
 By February 2012, filming was mostly complete except for a remaining song sequence.